JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-29-classifierdl_xlm_roberta_sentiment_sw.md

 ## Description

-This model identifies the sentiments (positive or negative) in Swahili texts.
+This model identifies positive or negative sentiments in Swahili texts.

 ## Predicted Entities